hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 fighters to get as close to the maximum permitted value of the warband as possible.
 If you have any cash left after choosing your warband write this down in the space marked as ‘Treasury’.
-At the end of the book you’ll find an example warband; you can use this if you want or choose your own – it’s up to you.

-The warband roster is a record of your brave group of warriors and is useful to keep beside you as you play.
+The warband roster is a record of your 'brave' group of warriors and is useful to keep beside you as you play.
 During a battle you may wish to make notes on the sheet itself, to record details such as extra experience, equipment used, etc.